pakapoo/NachOS/README.md

 GCCDIR = /mips-x86.linux-xgcc/
 ...
 ```
-error: gcc: installation problem, cannot exec 'cc1': No such file or directory
+error: gcc: installation problem, cannot exec 'cc1': No such file or directory<br/>
 solution: Tracing back the code, error generated in ~/nachos-4.0/code/test/Makefile.
-When processing halt.o
+When generating halt.o, cc1 has to be used
 ```
 ...
 #CFLAGS = -G 0 -c $(INCDIR)